leo-ye0/dsci560-lab8/README.md

-# DSCI 560 Lab 8 - Word2Vec BOW Implementation
+# DSCI 560 Lab 8 - Word2Vec BOW vs Doc2Vec Comparison

-This project implements a Word2Vec-based Bag of Words (BOW) representation using K-means clustering.
+This project implements and compares Word2Vec-based Bag of Words (BOW) and Doc2Vec approaches for document embedding and clustering.

 ## Setup